-Golf balls spin backward and to the side after being struck with a golf club.
+Balls spin backward and to the side after being struck with a club.
 This spin influences the distance the golf ball travels and how far it curves offline depending on impact conditions and mph swing speed.

 What is Golf Ball Compression?

-Types of Golf Ball Compression?
+Types of Ball Compression?

 Types of Golf Balls

 Golf ball is often grouped based on their performance and feel characteristics to make purchasing simple.
 The following categories of balls are terms that you will commonly find used in pro shops and online websites.
 But answer these frequently asked questions first.

 What ball to buy is often as much personal preference as it is performance driven.
 The most important thing to keep in mind is that the ball is the only piece of equipment that you use every shot with different club face and swing speed, playing a ball without having a proper fitting is a mistake.

 There can be balls designed to provide the same performance even for golfers with higher swing speed around 100 mph and slower swing speed.
 For players with high swing speed getting the right ball with right dimple design can unlock untapped distance and consistency for every shot with every club face and can lead to much lower scores.

 Thanks for reading and be sure to check out our other guides and reviews.
 Happy testing and choose the best golf ball!